TrashAuto/robot-navigation/README.md

 # distance-measurements
-Raspberry Pi code for distance tracking with a BNO055 IMU and rotary wheel encoders
+Raspberry Pi code for a wheel encoder and IMU-based navigation system for a garbage collection robot